All Knowledge Games on PlayMemorize

 Language.
 Words and what they mean · in your own tongue and others.
 Polyglot, Define, and (loosely) Crazy Comparisons live here.

 Magnitude.
 Sizes, distances, units, and counts · the quantitative side of the world.
-Converter, Crazy Comparisons, and Order by Size cover this.
+Converter, Crazy Comparisons, and Ordering · size topic cover this.

 History.
 When things happened, who did them, and in what order.
-Order by When, When Did, and Who Did span this pillar.
+Ordering · history topic, When Did, and Who Did span this pillar.

 The pillar most adults are weakest on is rarely the one they expect.
 Many people who consider themselves “well-read” cannot place Eritrea on a map; many who consider themselves geographically literate cannot order the Industrial Revolution, the French Revolution, and the American Civil War correctly.
 Sampling all four pillars in a quick rotation is the cheap way to find your weakest one · and the weakest one usually has the most upside.